Operation Paget: Later developments

-Coroner's Inquest
+Coroner's inquest

 The coroner's inquest opened on 2 October 2007, headed by Lord Justice Scott Baker.
-The opening statement was largely made up of evidence and findings in the criminal investigation report.
+The opening statement mostly consisted of evidence and findings in the criminal investigation report.
 On 7 April 2008, the jury came to the verdict that Diana and Fayed were unlawfully killed as a result of "gross negligence" of the driver Henri Paul and the paparazzi.
-Contributing factors cited included "the impairment of the judgment of the driver of the Mercedes Henri Paul through alcohol" and that none of those who died was wearing a seatbelt.
+Contributing factors cited included "the impairment of the judgment of the driver of the Mercedes Henri Paul through alcohol" and that "the deceased was not wearing a seatbelt".